microsauce/incognito/README.md

 Goals:
 Develop a framework that enables objects created in supported JVM runtimes to enter other JVM runtimes 'incognito' -- assuming an identity natural to the receiving runtime.
+Define adaptors to standardize access to objects in each supported runtime.
-Define proxies/adaptors to enable idiomatic usage of objects defined in each supported runtime in any of the other supported runtimes.
-This support will include primitives (strings/integers/floating point), executable types (functions/lambdas/etc), commonly used data structures (arrays, hashes, ~~sets~~), dates, and method invocation.
+Define proxies to enable idiomatic usage of objects encapsulated in the object adaptors.
+This support will include primitives (strings/integers/floating point), executable types (functions/lambdas/etc), commonly used data structures (arrays, hashes, ~~sets~~), dates, and method/function/lambda/etc invocation.

+Many of these features are already available for Java objects (and Groovy to some extent) inside JRuby and Rhino runtimes, But the reverse isn't true, neither can JRuby utilize Rhino objects in an idiomatic way (and vice-versa).

 Intended Use:
 Polyglot frameworks.